JFrog CLI Control Manager

 Beyond basic switching, JFCM enables safer upgrades and visibility into usage:

-• Version testing and comparison: compare JFrog CLI command output between two versions with diff visualization
+• Version testing and comparison: compare JFrog CLI command output between 2 versions with diff visualization

 • Performance benchmarking: run detailed benchmarks across multiple jf versions

-• Usage analytics: history/stats on which versions and commands are used most
+• Usage analytics: history and statistics on which versions and commands are used most

 5. Prioritizing and ensuring correct execution